 Required Courses: units BIOL 100, Elementary Human Anatomy and Physiology 3 (This course must be completed before the student can enter the second semester of the program.
 Students are encouraged to complete it prior to admission.)

-NF 100, Nutrition PSY 101, General Psychology

-VN 109, Fundamentals of Patient Care for Vocational Nurses 2.5

-VN 110, Self-Care: Fundamentals and Pharmacology

-VN 111, Nursing to Promote Self-Care Agency in the Child-Bearing Family and Pediatric
+3 NF 100, Nutrition PSY 101, General Psychology 3 VN 109, Fundamentals of Patient Care for Vocational Nurses 2.5 VN 110, Self-Care: Fundamentals and Pharmacology 12.5 VN 111, Nursing to Promote Self-Care Agency in the Child-Bearing Family and Pediatric Patient 5.5 VN 112, Nursing to Promote Self-Care Agency in the Adult 15.5 VN 113, Nursing Leadership to Promote Self-Care Agency in the Adult 8.5 Total 53.5

-Patient 5.5

-VN 112, Nursing to Promote Self-Care Agency in the Adult 15.5 these courses prior to entering the program.
+It is recommended that students take these courses prior to entering the program.
 Whether the student has taken or has not taken the courses will not affect the student's admission to the program.
 Students who want to pursue the associate degree in registered nursing should consider completing BIOL 201 and BIOL 202.